Becoming American | Teen Ink

 Favorite Quote:

-"Don't only dream about possibilities, strive & keep going."
+"Don't only dream about possibilities, strive & keep going."<br /> -My HS Class 2021 Senior Quote

 Being in foster care is more complex than many would expect, and I remember a family once told me I would become adopted by them.
 That was not the case, and, sooner than later, I packed my belongings once again to head to another home.
 Moving around caused me to develop a mindset filled with worries, anxiety, and constant thinking of the worst.
-It wasn’t until seven years old when I finally found a forever home, and that was the last time I would ride in my foster case worker's car.
+It wasn’t until seven years old that I finally found a forever home, and that was the last time I would ride in my foster case worker's car.

-That day my mother cautiously handed me the mail.
-As an anxious person, I assumed the worst, until she read the mail aloud, stating that it was from the USCIS and that my "application for Certificate of Citizenship has been completed."
+That day, my mother cautiously handed me the mail.
+As an anxious person, I assumed the worst until she read the mail aloud, stating that it was from the USCIS and that my "application for Certificate of Citizenship has been completed."
 She ran over to me after seeing tears streaming down my face as I cried with relief and joy.
 It took a solid five minutes of me calling over my mother's shoulder to express my gratitude with words, not just tears.
 She had explained how all those worries were for nothing and that it did work out.
 I knew from that day forward that I would fight for people like me to fulfill the American Dream.
-This became a life lesson for me because I learned that no matter how challenging something seems, eventually it will work out and to keep striving towards my dreams.
+This became a life lesson for me because I learned that no matter how challenging something seems, eventually it will work out, and to keep striving towards my dreams.

 I had created an Immigration Advocacy Organization at my high school to educate students about the naturalization process and collect hygiene items for detainees.
 Now I could continue the organization without the distress of not having all that I needed to show my citizenship.
 My Swear of Oath happened on October 23, and it was the second-best day of my life.
 The first best day of my life was being adopted by my forever home.
-After that big day, I shared my photo of me holding my certificate and my role as an American to follow/protect the U.S. Constitution and be a part of democracy with my social media.
+After that big day, I shared my photo of me holding my certificate and my role as an American to follow/protect the U.S. Constitution and be a part of democracy on my social media.

 To all those struggling with citizenship or the naturalization process, understand that hope and staying vigilant about immigration rules will always help in the end.
 There is light at the end of the tunnel, and those struggling are never alone.
 Being anxious about the process is a part of it and can either be used to do what can be done or allow it to take over.
 After all these years, I had no idea the journey that was waiting ahead.
-I am grateful to say that chapter of my life closed.
+I am grateful to say that chapter of my life has closed.
 It is my moment to start a new adventure where I can now exhale.
 It is my time to spread awareness about immigration rights and the process of becoming a full-on American.

 The author's comments: